 Besides being an awesome cover boy, mountain Lion P-22 plays a major role in the book

-P22 is a modern lion in many ways, including being socially savvy, he fits perfectly into a media obsessed culture
+P-22 is a modern lion in many ways including fitting perfectly into a socially savvy media obsessed culture

 He is the reason that the film The Cat that changed America is being made.
 The headline is a modern story that people can relate to on social media, it is about having a day-to-day relationship with wildlife and he has shown that wild predators can live rather peacefully with us.
 People can relate to P-22, it has set this model and the world has been watching.
 In my mind he is the cat that changed the world, people are asking ‘what’s going on in LA with a mountain lion…and they are OK with this?’.

 He is figuring out how to adapt to human interface – not every mountain lion could be this successful in Griffith Park, but P-22 is a modern cat and has worked it out.
 He also shows us they are individuals and have personalities like people and that is a game changer, he is the right cat for the right time to be an ambassador for his species.
 You have P-22 who has adapted to LA, and LA who has adapted, and for the two to coincide is remarkable.

 There is a clear message in the book that mountain lions aren’t the big scary threat that media so often makes them out to be